Inedo/inedo-docs/ProGet/feeds/nuget.md

 You can use also ProGet as a proxy to NuGet.org, both to block [improper licenses](/support/documentation/proget/compliance/license-scanning) and [security vulnerabilities](/support/documentation/proget/compliance/vulnerabilities), and to cache packages in the event of an internet or NuGet.org outage.
 To do this, create a connector (Feeds > Connectors > Create New Connector > NuGet), then associate it with a feed (Manage Feed > Connectors).

-## Creating and Publishing NuGet Packages {#creating data-title="Creating and Publishing NuGet Packages"}
+## Creating and Publishing NuGet Packages {#creating data-title="Creating and Publishing"}

+The [NuGet package format](https://docs.microsoft.com/en-us/nuget/schema/nuspec) is well-documented, and you can create packages in a number of ways, including [directly from Visual Studio](https://docs.microsoft.com/en-us/nuget/guides/create-net-standard-packages-vs2017) or using [nuget.exe](https://docs.microsoft.com/en-us/nuget/create-packages/creating-a-package).
+Once you've created a package, there are four ways you can publish it to ProGet:

 {.docs}
-- Upload from Disk; Upload a pre-packaged NuGet package (.nupkg) from disk.
+- Upload from Disk - upload a pre-packaged NuGet package (.nupkg) from disk
-- Push via NuGet Command Line Utility; Uses the nuget.exe command line to add a package to the local feed.
+- Push via NuGet Command Line Utility - uses the nuget.exe command line to add a package to the local feed
-- Pull from another Feed; Pulls a package from another NuGet feed (such as nuget.org).
+- Pull from another Feed - pulls a package from another NuGet feed (such as nuget.org).
+Note: this feed URL must be a NuGet v2 URL at this time, e.g. `https://nuget.org/api/v2`
-- Bulk Package Import/File Copy; Import multiple existing packages at once.
+- Bulk Package Import/File Copy - import multiple existing packages at once

-For more specific instructions on how to add a package to a feed, click the "Add Package" button on your NuGet feed.
+For more specific instructions on how to add a package to a feed, click the `Add Package` button on your NuGet feed.

 ## NuGet API Key {#nuget data-title="NuGet API Key"}